Data Products¶

 The Actian Data Intelligence Platform leverages these standards managed by Bitol (a Linux Foundation project):

-This API can be called from external tools or the CI/CD pipelines, for instance, from a GitHub Action, like in the following diagram:
+These YAML files can be uploaded to the platform through a dedicated REST API.
+This API can be called from external tools or the CI/CD pipelines, for example, from a GitHub Action, as illustrated in the following diagram:

-- name: kafka_stock_topic
+- name: rawtransactions

 version: 1.0.0